rivera-bl/dotfiles/README.md

     - [x] fzf
         - [x] configure to use with fish ctrl-R
         - [ ] find a way to select and execute command with one key
+            - most of the cool functions are already written in bash
+            - execute a bash script within a fish function with `bash -c ''`
     - [ ] mpd
     - [ ] ncmpcpp
     - [ ] zathura